-To start writing an event procedure, you need to double-click an object.
-For example, if you want to write an event procedure for clicking a command button, you double-click the command button and an event procedure will appear in the code window, as shown in Figure 2.1.
-The structure is as follows:
+To start writing code for an event procedure, you need to double-click an object to enter the VB code window.
+For example, if you want to write code for the event of clicking a command button, you double-click the command button and enter the codes in the event procedure that appears in the code window, as shown in Figure 4.1.

 The syntax to set the property of an object or to pass a certain value to it is :